cgottshalkjr/Bamazon-App/README.md

 ---
 >Created by **Christopher Gottshalk**
 ---
 **BAMAZON** is an node based app where everything comes at the command line.
 Backed end version of an e-commerce app.
 It is backed up with MySQL database.
 The app also uses JavaScript and has multiple node packages installed for a better display.
 [CHECK OUT THIS VIDEO DEMO OF THE APP](https://drive.google.com/file/d/15LvwzZiid5VaiHn97XJtc3uRL35Uqovw/view)
+**sorry for loud music**
+**open video in new tab**

  ### INSTALL
  ```